Lawnton

 PROFILE FAQ

-Lawnton has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Lawnton has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 31 projects likely to affect the area.
-Notable ones include Gateway to Bruce Upgrade (G2BU), Strathpine Major Regional Activity Centre Master Plan, Moreton Bay Central (The Mill) - Knowledge and Innovation Precinct, and Petrie Central Retail and Residential Precinct Expansion.
+AreaSearch has identified 30 projects likely to affect the area.
+Notable ones are Strathpine Major Regional Activity Centre Master Plan, Moreton Bay Central (The Mill) - Knowledge and Innovation Precinct, Petrie Central Retail and Residential Precinct Expansion, and Strathpine-Samford Road Intersection Safety Upgrade.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.